Blink and you’ll miss it… HR has been digitalised!

 For every byte, there’s a story

-Have you analysed the benefits software data, only to discover that no one is using the free gym membership?
+Have you analysed your benefits programme data, only to discover that no one is using the free gym membership?
 Guess you better take it off the benefits package!

 Make sure while you’re collecting data, you’re also conversing with employees.
 There’s usually more to it than meets the eye.